-Upamanyu Chatterjee is better known as a writer for his novel, English, August.
+Upamanyu Chatterjee (1959 - Present) is better known as a writer for his novel, English, August.
 The book has also been adapted into an acclaimed film with the same title.

 Upamanyu was born at Patna, Bihar in 1959.
 He studied English Literature at the prestigious St. Stephen’s College, Delhi University.
 In 1983, he joined the Indian Administrative Service.
-Presently he is serving in the Ministry of Defence as Joint Secretary to the Indian Government.
+He is a retired Indian civil servant.

 As a writer, he has written several short stories like The Assassination of Indira Gandhi and Watching Them.
 His novels are immensely popular among the readers.